mohamedelsharkawy-coder/Real-Time-American-Sign-Language-Recognition/README.md

 5. **Evaluation:**
    - Tested the model using the test data.
-   - Calculated metrics like Confusion Matrix.
+   - Calculated Confusion Matrix and other metrics.
    - Achieved an accuracy score of 98.8% for this task.

 5. **Deployment:**